 Nature Study Reading Society

-The Nature Study Reading Society is devoted to reading and discussing an array of nature study books.
-Book Group discussions are held on the second Friday every other month in the Robins Library Reading Room, from 11 a.m. to 12 p.m.
-For more information, contact [email protected], or call 804-262-9887 x240.
+The Nature Study Reading Society is devoted to reading and discussing an array of nature books.
+Book group discussions are generally held on the second Friday every other month from 11 a.m. to 12 p.m.
+During COVID-19 we will be meeting virtually via Zoom, which is available on tablets, computers or smartphones, or even by telephone (without the video component).
+We will reassess the format of these meetings in late fall.
+For more information, or to join the group contact [email protected] or call 804-262-9887 x275.

 by Robert Macfarlane

 Macfarlane explores place-words: terms for aspects of landscape, nature, and weather, drawn from dozens of languages and dialects of the British Isles.

 September 11, 2020 (Zoom)

 Originally published in 1951, Carson’s book provides a timely reminder of both the fragility and the centrality of the ocean and the life that abounds within it.